p2edwards/civet-watch-all/README.md

 # Civet Watch-All

 Like [Civetman](https://github.com/arstnei0/civetman/tree/main), but a little bit simpler.
+Compiles and re-compiles all Civet files on change.

 ## Usage